-- (a) Practice 1.4 The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee - (b) Step Up Practice 5.4 To have a policy which limits the tenure of its independent directors to nine years. - (c) Practice 5.9 The Board comprises at least 30% women directors. - (d) Practice 5.10 To have a policy on gender diversity, its targets and measures to meet those targets. - (e) Practice 7.1 To have policies and procedures to determine the remuneration of directors and senior management. - (f) Practice 8.2 To disclose the top five (5) senior management's remuneration component including salary, bonus, benefits in-kind and other emoluments in bands of RM50,000. - (g) Step Up Practice 8.3 To fully disclose the detailed remuneration of each member of senior management on a named basis. - (h) Step Up Practice 10.3 To establish a Risk Management Committee, which comprises majority of independent directors. - (i) Practice 12.2 To adopt integrated reporting based on a globally recognised framework.
+- (a) Step Up Practice 5.4 To have a policy which limits the tenure of its independent directors to nine years. - (b) Practice 5.9 The Board comprises at least 30% women directors. - (c) Practice 5.10 To have a policy on gender diversity, its targets and measures to meet those targets. - (d) Practice 8.2 To disclose the top five (5) senior management's remuneration component including salary, bonus, benefits in-kind and other emoluments in bands of RM50,000. - (e) Step Up Practice 8.3 To fully disclose the detailed remuneration of each member of senior management on a named basis. - (f) Step Up Practice 10.3 To establish a Risk Management Committee, which comprises majority of independent directors. - (g) Practice 12.2 To adopt integrated reporting based on a globally recognised framework.